talha131/onCrashReboot/content/Command Line/split-path-into-filename-extension.md

 1. `\(` escapes `(`
 1. `.` means any character
 1. `*` means any number of times
-1. Combined together, `.*` means match all the characters in a string
+1. Combined, `.*` means match all the characters in a string
 1. `\)` escapes `)`

-So `.*` means all characters, and because of brackets, capture it.
-This is the second capture, hence it will be referenced using `\2`.
+So `.*` means all characters, and because of brackets, capture it, which is the second capture; hence, it is referenced using `\2`.

-But from where sed will start the match?
-It will start match right where the first part ended.
+However, where sed starts the match from?
+It starts match right where the first part ended.

 /User/talha/content/images/<mark>README.example.md</mark>